Mind Over Matter Coordinator

 "I joined Mind Over Matter because I want to help reduce the stigma of mental illness and depression on our campus.
 As someone who has many personal ties to mental illnesses and have seen first hand the way these stigmas can affect people affected, I would love to make sure no one else ever feels subjected to this type of pain.
 We are all human, and everyone should be treated this way."

-"Mental health advocacy has been important to me for many years, so when I heard that HPW was starting a group dedicated to that, I knew I wanted to be part of it.
+"Mental health advocacy has been important to me for many years, so when I heard that UChicago Student Wellness was starting a group dedicated to that, I knew I wanted to be part of it.
 I am excited to see how Mind Over Matter can make a difference on campus and in our community!"

 Majors: Psychology and Public Policy

 "I joined MoM because I am passionate about helping others and want them to understand mental health and how to help themselves and others.
-Depression and suicide are common in Montana, and something I've been exposed to from a very young age, which is why I've always been interseted in psychology and mental health.
-I love the message MoM spreads and I'm so grateful to be apart of it!"
+Depression and suicide are common in Montana, and something I've been exposed to from a very young age, which is why I've always been interested in psychology and mental health.
+I love the message MoM spreads and I'm so grateful to be a part of it!"

 "UChicago is a really stressful school, and as a result many students are so busy they don’t pay any attention to their mental health.
 I joined MOM so that I can help connect students to resources that will empower them to take charge of their own mental health, be happy, and succeed!"